TeachBooks/mirror_mude_book/book/probability/PDF_CDF.md

 The definition of the CDF includes an integral that begins at negative infinity and continues to a specific value, $x$, which defines the interval over which the probability is computing.
 In other words, **the CDF gives the probability that the random variable
 $X$ has a value less than $x$**.

+Below, you find an interactive element that illustrates the relationship between the integral of the pdf and the cdf value.
+They grey-shaded area in the left subplot corresponds to the integral from $-\infty$ to $x$.
+Move your mouse over either the subplots and try to develop an intuition for how both distributions relate to each other.
+When is the cdf steep, when is it flat?

+<iframe src="../_static/elements/element_pdf_and_cdf.html" width="800" height="400" frameborder="0"></iframe>

 It should be easy to see from the definition of the CDF that the probability of observing an exact value of a continuous random variable is exactly zero.
 This is an important observation, and also an important characteristic that separates continuous and discrete random variables.

 ## PDF and CDF of Gaussian distribution